klauscj68/PDE-Vax/README.txt

 This repository contains the codes used in our PDE DSA paper applied to the COVID epidemic in Ohio from Nov 2020-Jan 2021.
+It was written in Julia v1.7.3.

 ### Installing the environment
 The Julia environment needed to run the code is setup using the Project and